How do good stories end? In tragedy or triumph? With a wedding or a funeral?

 The purpose of the denouement is to give the reader a chance to see the New World Order.

+Think about the structure of narrative you've created.
 The exposition and denouement are in many ways mirrors of each other.

 If you’re stuck on what to write in your denouement, focus on how the world looks now compared to how the world looked in the exposition.